What do I need to know before I travel?

 the type of travel and activities you will be undertaking

-• Your risk of flu increases in crowded areas such as a festival, religious event, sporting event or on a cruise.
+• Your risk of flu increases in crowded areas such as a festival, religious event, major sporting events or on a cruise.

-• The Saudi Arabia Ministry of Health recommends seasonal flu vaccine for Hajj attendees before arrival, especially for those in the flu risk groups
+• The Saudi Arabia Ministry of Health recommends seasonal flu vaccine for Hajj and Umrah attendees before arrival, especially for those in the flu risk groups

 • please see our Hajj and Umrah page for further information.

-• You may wish to be vaccinated to reduce the risk of your trip being disrupted by catching the flu
+• You may wish to be vaccinated to help reduce the risk of becoming sick and your trip being disrupted by catching the flu.

 the part of the world/country you are visiting